OptivolveSadrulNashid/library-stock-APIs/README.md

   You need to implement solution introducing a "Bookstore" entity, with name, address etc. and extend the way that we're storing number of available
   Books to now be related to specific Bookstore.

-## Recruitment Task Delivery

-Upon completing your assignment, please follow the steps below:

-- Create a **private** repository on [GitHub](https://github.com). ([See screenshot](github/create-private-repository.png))
-- Upload the code to the mentioned repository. ([See screenshot](github/push-existing-repo-to-origin.png))
-- Invite a collaborator with the name "epassi-group":
-    - Navigate to `Settings` > `Access` > `Collaborators` > `Add People` ([See screenshot](github/manage-repository-access.png))
-    - Locate the account `epassi-group` and click `Add epassi-group to this repository` ([See screenshot](github/invite-collaborator-to-repository.png))
-- Send an email to `recruitment-task@epassi.com` and your technical recruiters as recipients.\
-  Provide information indicating that the repository has been shared, including the repository name.\
-  Then we will be able to continue the Recruitment process.